Low AMH Levels: Can You Still Get Pregnant? Treatment & Recovery Guide Low AMH Levels: Can You Still Get Pregnant? Treatment & Recovery Guide

 Can I get pregnant with low AMH?

-Yes.
-Low AMH indicates reduced egg quantity and egg quality.
+Yes, pregnancy is still possible with low AMH levels.
 Many women, especially under 35, can conceive naturally if they ovulate regularly.
-Age and overall reproductive health play a larger role in pregnancy success than AMH alone.
+Age and overall reproductive health play a more important role than AMH alone.

 Does low AMH mean infertility?

-No. Low AMH does not mean you are infertile.
-It suggests a lower ovarian reserve, which may reduce the time window for conception.
-Many women with low AMH achieve pregnancy naturally or with assisted reproductive treatments.
+No. Low AMH does not mean infertility.
+It simply suggests a lower egg reserve, which may reduce the time window for conception, but pregnancy is still possible.

 What is considered a very low AMH level?